kebaldwi/DNAC-TEMPLATES/Onboarding.md

    4. Save the network profile
    5. Assign the network profile to the hierarchy

+#### Note:
+If you populate the DNA Center Design section, those parameters should **not** be in your templates CLI payload as they will conflict and device provisioning will fail.
+While it is easy to populate these settings it is best to test with a switch to see what resultant CLI configuration statements are pushed.

 ## Claiming and Provisioning
 At this point DNAC is set up and ready for Plug and Play to onboard the first device.
 Provided DNA Center discovery methods are properly configured (ie DHCP-based, or DNS record-based), the out-of-box device during boot up process discover DNA Center, and register itself in the plug n play section of the provisioning page.